 A cat in a lot of pain will appear as if it's trying to curl up into a ball or will sit hunched over in a guarded, crouched position with its back curved higher than normal, its head lowered, and front paws often folded under it.
 You may notice that once it lays down, the cat keeps its legs tucked up underneath itself instead of stretching out on its side.
 It may avoid or have difficulty engaging in scratching behaviors.

 Do not give pain medications designed for humans or dogs to cats.
 Cats process drugs very differently from other species.
-Always consult your veterinarian for an appropriate pain therapy plan.
+Common pain medications used in humans can cause death in cats.
+Always seek veterinary care and consult your veterinarian for an appropriate pain therapy plan.
 Consult your veterinarian and address potential pain rather than letting your cat suffer in silence.
 Our cat companions rely on us to speak for them, so monitor your cats closely and alert the veterinarian to any concerns.